jez/pandoc-markdown-css-theme/src/features/index.md

 Side notes and margin notes work very similarly to how they work in [Tufte CSS], but made easier to use in Markdown with the [`pandoc-sidenote`] Pandoc filter.

-To get started, install `pandoc-sidenote` and pass `--filter pandoc-sidenote` when invoking Pandoc, like the [Makefile] for this project does:
+To get started, install `pandoc-sidenote` and pass `--lua-filter pandoc-sidenote.lua` when invoking Pandoc, like the [Makefile] for this project
+does:

 ```
-pandoc --filter pandoc-sidenote [...]
+pandoc --lua-filter pandoc-sidenote.lua [...]
 ```

 With this filter active, the syntax for footnotes becomes the syntax for side